repobuddy/repobuddy/packages/typescript/README.md

 [@repobuddy/typescript] provides a set of [tsconfigs] that you can use in your project.

-- `@repobuddy/typescript/tsconfig/monorepo`: for monorepo projects
+- `@repobuddy/typescript/tsconfig/monorepo`: for monorepo projects.

+There are individual configs available for you to compose your own config.
+For more information, see [tsconfig](./tsconfig/readme.md).

 ## Notes